Comp2050-2024/assignment2_WonderWomen/deliverables/SDD.md

 ### Appendices (Everyone)

-- Log of interactions with stakeholders.
+- Log of interactions with stakeholders.   - see it in the whatsapp group including the stakeholders.
 - References.
 - Third-party-resources